IIT Guwahati: Alcheringa

-Alcheringa 2018, titled "Echoes of Innocence", the twenty-second edition of the festival starred Bollywood dynamic duo, Vishal–Shekhar, Portuguese House producer, Diego Mirandaand Australian House producers, Mashd N Kutcher, alternative rock band from Chennai, The F16's and classical music maestros and brothers, Ganesh and Kumaresh and legendary Padma Shri Awardee Shahid Parvez.

-Alcheringa 2020 starred Bollywood Singer Jubin Nautiyal it was sponsored by The Red Chief.

 Techniche

 Techniche is the techno-management festival of IIT Guwahati.
 Techniche is held in September every year over three days.
 Techniche hosts various events, competitions, exhibitions and workshops.

 Techniche conducts Technothlon and provides students from schools and colleges across India a platform to interact with many experts in subject areas through its lecture series.
 It has been attended by R. Chidambaram, Kiran Bedi, H. C. Verma, Mike Fincke, John C. Mather and others.

-Guwahati Half Marathon is hosted by Techniche a week before the event.
+The Guwahati Half Marathon is hosted by Techniche a week before the event.